 2.1 When processing the data in accordance with Article 1, the Processor shall ensure that it complies with applicable legislation and regulations, including, in any event, legislation and regulations in the field of personal data protection, such as the General Data Protection Regulation.

-2.2 The Processor shall advise the Controller, upon first request, of the measures that it has taken concerning its obligations under this Data Processing Agreement.
+2.2 The Processor shall advise the Controller, upon the first request, of the measures that it has taken concerning its obligations under this Data Processing Agreement.

 2.3 The obligations of the Processor deriving from this Data Processing Agreement shall also apply to parties that process this personal data on the authority of the Processor, including, but not limited to, employees, in the broadest sense.